mnhnam/rag-ai-chatbot-with-langchain4j/README.md

 # RAG AI Chatbot with LangChain4j

-A comprehensive Spring Boot-based Retrieval-Augmented Generation (RAG) chatbot application using LangChain4j, Ollama LLM, and PostgreSQL with pgvector for vector storage.
-Features a modern web interface with document management capabilities and real-time streaming chat using functional programming principles.
+A Spring Boot-based Retrieval-Augmented Generation (RAG) chatbot application using LangChain4j, Ollama LLM, and PostgreSQL with pgvector for vector storage.

-## Features

-- **Intelligent RAG Chatbot**: Context-aware conversations using retrieved knowledge
-- **Document Management**: Upload, view, and delete knowledge base documents (.md and .txt files)
-- **Vector Store Integration**: PostgreSQL with pgvector extension for semantic search and document indexing
-- **Real-time Streaming**: Server-Sent Events (SSE) for responsive chat experience
-- **Modern UI**: Dual-mode interface for chat and document management
-- **Drag & Drop Support**: Easy document upload via drag-and-drop functionality
-- **Markdown Rendering**: Rich text formatting with syntax highlighting for code blocks
-- **Functional Programming**: Clean, maintainable code using functional programming principles
-- **Externalized Configuration**: All settings managed via application.properties for different environments
-- **Ollama Integration**: Local LLM support with Gemma and Nomic embedding models

 ## Prerequisites